mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 Good, our test failed.
 Now we can begin implementing code to try and pass the test.

-Now let us implement some basic code to make sure our code will pass our test.
+Now, let us implement some basic code to make sure our code will pass our test.

 ```
 // ./src/string_tok.cpp